opi-lab/signed-distance-maps-for-corneal-endothelium/README.md

 # Corneal endothelium assessment in specular microscopy images with Fuchs' dystrophy via deep regression of signed distance maps

+#### by Juan S. Sierra et al. (https://www.researchgate.net/profile/Juan-Sierra-Bravo)

+The original paper can be found  [here](https://www.researchgate.net/profile/Juan-Sierra-Bravo).

 ## Abstract
 Specular microscopy assessment of the human corneal endothelium (CE) in Fuchs' dystrophy is challenging due to the presence of dark image regions called guttae.
 This paper proposes a UNet-based segmentation approach that requires minimal post-processing and achieves reliable CE morphometric assessment and guttae identification across all degrees of Fuchs' dystrophy.
 We cast the segmentation problem as a regression task of the cell and gutta signed distance maps instead of a pixel-level classification task as typically done with UNets.
 Compared to the conventional UNet classification approach, the distance-map regression approach converges faster in clinically relevant parameters.
-It also produces morphometric parameters that agree with the manually-segmented ground-truth data, namely the average cell density difference of -41.9 cells/mm$^2$ (95\% confidence interval (CI) [-306.2, 222.5]) and the average difference of mean cell area of 14.8 $\mu m^2$ (95\% CI [-41.9, 71.5]).
+It also produces morphometric parameters that agree with the manually-segmented ground-truth data, namely the average cell density difference of -41.9 $cells/mm^2$ (95\% confidence interval (CI) [-306.2, 222.5]) and the average difference of mean cell area of 14.8 $\mu m^2$ (95\% CI [-41.9, 71.5]).
 These results suggest a promising alternative for CE assessment.

 ## About this repository